gaogaotiantian/viztracer/README.md

 However, you can generate json file as well, which complies to the chrome trace event format.
 You can load the json file on [perfetto](https://ui.perfetto.dev/), which will replace the deprecated trace viewer in the future.

-At the moment, perfetto did not support locally stand alone HTML file generation, so I'm not able to switch completely to it.
+At the moment, perfetto does not support locally stand alone HTML file generation, so I'm not able to switch completely to it.
 The good news is that once you load the perfetto page, you can use it even when you are offline.

 ### Trace Filter

 Sometimes your code is really complicated or you need to run you program for a long time, which means the parsing time would be too long and the HTML/JSON file would be too large.
-There are ways in viztrace to filter out the data you don't need.
+There are ways in VizTracer to filter out the data you don't need.

 The filter mechanism only works in C tracer, and it works at tracing time, not parsing time.
 That means, using filters will introduce some extra overhead while your tracing, but will save significant memory, parsing time and disk space.